 Therefore, without delving into the already over-scrutinized root-cause reasoning behind why bad cops exist, we must continue our focus toward preventing future allegations of the “bad cop syndrome” from becoming true.
 So, where do we start?
 While there are many ways to approach this issue, I recommend starting with a foundational overview.

-My recommendation is based in part on Colorado HB-1262, which is aimed at trying to improve police officer hiring.
+My recommendation is based in part on Colorado HB16-1262, which is aimed at trying to improve police officer hiring.
 Additionally, I draw on efforts by some of the police agencies that are a part of the Colorado Intergovernmental Risk Sharing Agency (CIRSA), examples from CIRSA’s police liability committee discussions, a great presentation on public safety hiring practices from 32-year police veteran Craig Dodd of 911 HR Solutions, and the knowledge base of CIRSA’s team of risk management professionals.
 I will not get into the finite details of building the framework of a successful hiring practices program, but rather sketch out a broad spectrum that will allow any agency to lay the proper foundation for the future.

 Step One: Recognize the Problem

 OK, admit it: Did your eyes just roll after reading that statement?
 Stay with me, because I’m asking you to go deeper than face value with this step.
 Of course we recognize that the problem exists.
 Yet do we then dig deep into our own departments to see if said problem exists within our ranks?
 Don’t assume a potential problem doesn’t exist just because you haven’t had complaints.
 Note: I’m not advocating that you initiate an internal investigation of every officer.
 This step simply involves an objective evaluation of personalities and corresponding job-related behaviors.
 As an example, if you periodically say, “He/she is a good cop but…,” chances are, you should take a deeper look at that employee!

 Step Two: Do the Research